 His first encounter with living Surrealism was a second-hand copy of the Chicago Group’s ‘ARSENAL 4’ in the mid 1990’s.
 In response to a letter, Franklin Rosemont directed him to the recently-formed Leeds Surrealist group.
 This led to an on-going engagement with the international Surrealist movement through correspondence, collective games and contributions to publications and group shows.

 Taya King is an amateur visual artist who works with mixed media materials to create both collages and assemblages.
 She was born in the seaside town of Southend-on-Sea in England, which features prominently in many of her artworks and films.
 In 2020, she graduated from Queen Mary University of London with a First Class Honours degree in BA Film Studies.
-She is currently a full-time MA student on the Film and Screen Studies course at Goldsmiths, University of London, where she not only creates experimental films, but continues to develop her original ‘mirror gaze’ (2020) theory in her postgraduate dissertation.
+In 2021, she graduated from Goldsmiths, University of London with a Merit in MA Film and Screen Studies, where she not only created experimental films, but continued to develop her original ‘mirror gaze’ (2020) theory in her postgraduate dissertation.
 Her research interests include: feminism, psychoanalysis and queer theory.
-Within the five years that she has been a part of the surrealist movement, Taya has produced automatic poetry, collages, assemblages and films.
+Within the six years that she has been a part of the surrealist movement, Taya has produced automatic poetry, collages, assemblages and films.
 She is a co-founder of La Sirena Surrealist Group and has worked on various projects both nationally and internationally.
-Most recently, she has contributed to the article, ‘A Voyage to Sirenusa’ (Peculiar Mormyrid, forthcoming, Fall 2021).
-In December 2021, she will present her films, La Femme (Re)trouvée and La Femme Automatique at the International Exhibition of Surrealism (Cairo/Saint-Cirq-Lapopie).
+Most recently, she has contributed to the articles, ‘The Reinvention of Travel’ (Peculiar Mormyrid, Fall 2021) and ‘WHO AM I?
+Masks behind masks.
+Dolls within dolls.
+WHOM DO I HAUNT?’ (’Patastrophe!
+February 2022).
+In November 2021, she presented a pre-recorded roundtable for the ISSS Surrealisms Worldwide Virtual Conference Event entitled, ‘Poetry Made by All: Collective Surrealist Activity and Surrealist Practice as Research’.
+In February 2022, she presented her films, La Femme (Re)trouvée and La Femme Automatique at the International Exhibition of Surrealism (Cairo/Saint-Cirq-Lapopie).

 Daina Kopp is a Lithuanian-Colombian artist, musician, and costume designer.
 She is originally from NYC and she speaks five languages (German, Russian, French, Lithuanian, and English) and is studying Spanish.
 She started designing and altering costumes in the Underground NY Club Kid scene (hosted by Michael Alig, et al.) She studied fashion design and music at the University of the Arts in Berlin, Germany before coming to Chicago.
 In 2019, she graduated from Columbia College Chicago with an honours degree in Theatre Costuming.
 Her creative endeavors cover a wide assortment of media: photography, calligraphy (medieval manuscript style), sculpture, collage, painting, illustration, murals, poetry, and dance.
 Her creative vision is inspired by bygone eras, early film & photography, and dreams.
 Her designs focus on sustainable clothing, as she repurposes and alters vintage and modern attire.
 She has designed costumes for productions in Germany, NYC, and London, as well as TV, film, and theatre productions in Chicago.
 She worked on costumes for “Haymarket: The Anarchist’s Songbook” based on the Haymarket Affair of 1886 (Edge Theatre, Chicago, 2016).
 She has been a member of the Chicago Surrealist Group and the London Surrealist Group, as well as the Lewis Carroll Society UK.
 Her band, “Hypnagogic Telegram” performs electronic cabaret, where she sings in multiple languages and dances as “Daina Surrealism” in period clothing of her own designs.
 She has been writing her dreams down since she was a child.
 She divides her time between Chicago and Germany.
 Her work has been published in “Surrealist Subversions” (Ron Sakolsky, Editor, 2002) and the “Maintenant Dada Journal”, and she has performed with her music in New York, Chicago, and Germany.
 Interests include science, chess, motorcycling, skateboarding, linguistics, travel, and all things Fortean.
 As a polyglot, Daina enjoys linguistic anomalies and peculiarities, as well as symbolic logic games.